vivek599/LevelEditor/README.md

 Current implimentation feature the following operation for sculpting terrain

+Can load a Bitmap Image as base Height map with Terrain Dimension matched to that of imported image.

 1.	**RAISE**     : Raise the Terrain portion that comes under the brush radius.
 2.	**LOWER**     : Lower the Terrain portion that comes under the brush radius.
 3.	**FLATTEN**   : Flatten the Terrain portion that comes under the brush radius with height of picked point.